mkaszubowski/mkaszubowski.github.io/_posts/2020-08-27-is-code-review-harmful.md

 ## **Summary**

-Trust is essential for good-performing teams.
+Trust is essential for well-performing teams.
 Processes and tools can be useful, but if we rely on them too much (and can't imagine working without them), it's always a sign of some underlying issues.

 I hope you will try some of the things I mentioned and focus on building great fundamentals for your team.